saiteja098/saiteja098/README.md

 -👋Hi!, I'm Sai Teja.
-- I'm intrested in software engineering.
+- I'm interested in software engineering.

 - i can build and design full stack websites using REACT.js as a front end framework, NODE.js and EXPRESS.js as backend for the websites and MONGODB AND MONGOOSE as a database for the websites.